abergs/docs-playground/src/guide/js-client.md

 ## .signin()

 Call the `.signin` methods to generate a [verification token](concepts.html#tokens) that will be checked by your backend to complete a sign-in.
-There are a few different `.signin()` methods available:
+There are a few different `.signinWith*()` methods available:

 |Method|Description|Example|
 |------|-----------|-------|